Arches National Park

 Camping in Arches National Park

 The 52-site Devils Garden Campground is the only campground in the park.
-Located at the north end of the Park Avenue, the $20 per night campground is adjacent to Devils Garden Trailhead, which is used to reach Landscape Arch).
-While camping inside the park is limited, there is plentiful camping at nearby Bureau of Land Management campgrounds.
+Located at the north end of the Park Avenue, the $25 per night campground is adjacent to Devils Garden Trailhead, which is used to reach Landscape Arch).
+While camping inside the park is limited, camping is plentiful at nearby Bureau of Land Management campgrounds.

 Arches National Park GeologyArch Formation: